alexadmin/it_overview/README.md

 > Using the same script to deploy to production that you use to deploy to development environments is a fantastic way to prevent the “it works on my machine” syndrome (1)

 - deployment to production and testing shoud deferent only by configuration files, process must be the same (1, p.
 249)
+- user should see list of build versions, current running version and button "deploy" (1, p.
+249)

 ### Database migrations